P4ttyCakes/DeepStackR1/README.md

 ## Project Overview

-DeepStackR1 is a  Python-based poker assistant that leverages Deepseek-chat to make strategic decisions in real-time online poker games.
+DeepStackR1 is a  Python-based poker assistant that leverages Deepseek-chat to make strategic decisions in real-time Heads-Up Texas Hold'em.
 The project combines web automation, AI decision-making, and poker strategy to create an intelligent Poker Bot.

 ## Features